 |1 September 2016 to 31 December 2016||January 2020 (Spring)|

 |1 January 2017 to 31 March 2017||April 2020 (Summer)|

 Your child can continue to receive the funded hours until they start reception class at a local authority maintained school.
 This will usually be the September following their fourth birthday.

-However, if you choose to defer their school start date or they start at a non maintained (independent) school they can continue to receive the funding until they reach statutory school age, which is the term after their fifth birthday.
+However, if you choose to defer their school start date or they start at a non maintained (independent) school they can continue to receive the funding until they reach statutory school age, which is the funded period after their fifth birthday.

-Please note: If your child has a delayed start to their school place during the autumn term they cannot claim their funded entitlement.
-This is because the school will receive the funding from the beginning of the term, even if they are only attending part time.
+Please note: If your child has a delayed start to their school place during the autumn funded period they cannot claim their funded entitlement.
+This is because the school will receive the funding from the beginning of the funded period, even if they are only attending part time.

 When can my child use the funded hours?